Sorceremist/Sorceremist/README.md

 ### Hello!
-I'm a student currently studying programming, learning my way to produce my dream videogame.
+I'm a student currently studying programming, learning my way to produce my dream video-game.

 - I’m currently working on developing a Discord Bot.
 - I'm currently learning about JavaScripts and C++.